Rockwell (musician): Career

 In 1983, Rockwell released his most successful single, "Somebody's Watching Me", with childhood friend Michael Jackson singing the chorus lyrics and Jermaine Jackson singing backing vocals.
-"Somebody's Watching Me" became a RIAA gold-certified #2 song in the US and peaked at #6 in the UK.
+The song became a RIAA gold-certified #2 song in the US and peaked at #6 in the UK.
 It held #1 on Billboards R&B chart for five weeks.
-Follow-up singles underperformed, and "Obscene Phone Caller" became Rockwell's only other Top 40 single, reaching #35 on the Billboard Hot 100.
-Rockwell released two more albums before ending his musical career with Motown.
+Rockwell's second single "Obscene Phone Caller" became Rockwell's only other Top 40 single, reaching #35 on the Billboard Hot 100 chart.
+After this initial success, Rockwell released two more singles and his debut studio album, Somebody's Watching Me which would peak at #15 on the Billboard 200 and be certified gold by the RIAA in 1984.
+Rockwell's third single was a parody of The Beatles "Taxman" and peaked at #88 on the UK Charts.
+The fourth and final single from the album "Knife" failed to chart but gained popularity after initial release.

+In 1985, Rockwell released his second studio album Captured.
+The album spawned three singles.
+The first of which "He's a Cobra" featured Stevie Wonder and managed to make it to 108 on the Billboard Hot 100.
+The second single "Peeping Tom" featured on The Last Dragon soundtrack and spawned a music video but failed to reach any charts.
+The third and final single "Tokyo" also failed to chart.
+The album peaked at #120 on the Billboard 200.

+In 1986, Rockwell released his third and final studio album titled The Genie.
+The album spawned the singles "Carmé" which charted at #46 on the Billboards R&B chart and "Grow-Up".
+The album itself only charted on the R&B album chart and saw very little success.
+After the release of The Genie, Rockwell subsequently left the music industry.

 In 2021, "Somebody's Watching Me" re-entered the UK chart, peaking at #47.
+A deluxe edition of the album Somebody's Watching Me was also released, containing instrumentals and extended mixes as well as a remix of the title track.

 Legal issues

 On November 29, 2018, Rockwell was arrested in Hollywood for allegedly beating an associate with a chair at the Magic Castle Hotel after she approached him and demanded payment.
 Rockwell was released from jail on December 1, 2018, on a $30,000 bail.
 On January 7, 2019, the woman, who suffered multiple injuries from the attack and had undergone surgery to repair a broken arm, filed a lawsuit against Rockwell in Los Angeles for personal injury, claiming damages exceeding $25,000.